THE LITERATURE OF AUTHORITY

 10%

 Every student is required to lead one class as part of a group presentation.
 The presentation will first introduce the day’s text.
 After that the group will initiate and lead discussion about the text.
-For an in-depth discussion of this assignment click here.

 to